The Place of Healing

 What does a session look like?

 Sessions are usually held outdoors.
-Beginning with a conversation, the client finds a place, as they are comfortable, to rest on a blanket on the earth or on a massage table.
+The client finds a place, as they are comfortable, to rest on a blanket on the earth or on a massage table.

 Each session respects the whole person and is unique to the client and their needs.

-The practitioner makes hands-on contact, asks questions, and brings their presence and experience to explore the client's inner world with them and help shift perspective.
+The practitioner works with hands-on contact, questions, and their presence and experience to explore the client's inner world with them to find more choice and perspective.

 03.1